Understanding the Regions in Tonga(c) tongapocketguide.com

-Understanding the Regions in Tonga
+What are the Regions in Tonga?

-The Tonga Regions in Brief
+The 5 Tonga Island Groups in Brief

 To make a quick overview of each region in Tonga in brief, here’s how we would describe them in one sentence…

-• ‘Eua – A nature lover’s paradise and Tonga’s oldest island
+2. ‘Eua – A nature lover’s paradise and Tonga’s oldest island

-• Ha’apai – Postcard-perfect islands, beaches, lagoons and clear waters
+3. Ha’apai – Postcard-perfect islands, beaches, lagoons and clear waters

-• Vava’u – A watersports haven in a tightly compact island group
+4. Vava’u – A watersports haven in a tightly compact island group

-• The Niuas – Remote, less-travelled and the South Pacific as it used to be.
+5. The Niuas – Remote, less-travelled and the South Pacific as it used to be.

 Tongatapu

 An island group in the south of the Tonga archipelago, Tongatapu is made up of Tonga’s largest island surrounded by several small outer islands.
 It’s home to the nation’s capital, as well as many of Tonga’s historical sites.
 Limestone caves, blowholes and flying fox colonies are some of the island’s natural attractions.
-Visitors to Tongatapu have a choice of island and beach holidays or a more urban experience in Nuku’alofa.
+Visitors to Tongatapu have a choice of rainforest and beach holidays or a more urban experience in the capital, Nuku’alofa.
 Find out more about the Tongatapu island group in The Complete Guide to Tongatapu.

 Nuku’alofa